-Savannah, a current Possip reporter, and former educator shares the best grading practices for teachers and school leaders!
+Former teacher and Possip teammate, Savannah, shares best grading practices for teachers and school leaders.

 It’s the end of the grading period, and suddenly piles of late work are being submitted, which consequently creates hours of grading and last-minute requests for extra credit.
 Students become anxious, teachers grow exhausted, and administrators feel uncertainty as deadlines quickly approach.

 This is an experience students, teachers, and school leaders alike can relate to.
 While you may not have complete control over grading policies within your school or district, there are ways to alleviate some of this unnecessary stress that seems to repeat itself, ultimately leading to fatigue and burnout.

 While grades and test scores may not always be an accurate measurement of student knowledge, they are nevertheless an important measurement of student progress and achievement.
 Grades ultimately help students identify areas where support is needed and their academic strengths.
 Additionally, grades can also create anxiety for students and teachers alike, especially when expectations aren’t clear ahead of time.

 With this in mind, here is a list of best grading practices for both teachers and administrators.

 As a teacher, I always encouraged my students to ask why.
 If they didn’t think the assignment was meaningful, or they didn’t know why they were tasked with it, we talked about it together.
 When students understand the purpose of the assignment and the learning objective(s) associated with it, they are more likely to put forth their best effort.
 In moments when you as the teacher or administrator feel uncertainty about the why, that’s an important opportunity to reflect on best practices.